Progress report for WSP20-008

 The Biofumigation and Food Safety Challenges sessions had 15 and 8 participants, respectively.
 Through the Biofumigation session, 100% of survey respondents stated that they learned new information and 92% stated they would be implementing techniques learned through this session.
 They noted that this session provided “useful” and “deep” breadth of knowledge.
 The Food Safety session reported that 40% of survey respondents learned new information and 40% would implement new techniques.
 Due to the lower attendance and response rate, responses were heavily influenced by profession.
 Respondents noted that while the session was relevant and interesting, they were not likely to use the information unless they were a farmer.

 The goal of our PDP is to help WSU Extension, NRCS, Conservation Districts and other agency personnel gain knowledge and skills that will help them serve their constituents to promote the health of Washington’s people, animals, land, and communities.
-Therefore, we have given mini-grants to individuals so that they can take advantage of educational events put on by professional organizations or regional/national events.
-To date, two mini-grants have been completed and one is in progress.
+Therefore, we allocate mini-grants to individuals so that they can take advantage of educational events put on by professional organizations or regional/national events, and host educational sessions at regional conferences and symposiums.

 The PNDSA Annual Cropping Systems Conference is a producer-focused continuing education event for the applied aspects of soil health, cropping system diversification, and this year was very focused on ‘Regenerative Ag.’
 The keynotes and sessions covered many topics including a global context of production ag, soil testing for biology, roller crimping cover crops, industrial hemp production, the implications of climate change and the carbon market for ag, and the regenerative agriculture headliner for the special session John Kempf.

 This conference discussed reduced dependency on synthetic fertilizers, promoting soil biology for nutrient cycling and pathogen suppression.
-Also of current interest is foliar feeding-particiularly micro-nutrients, and that growers focused on soil health in the iPNW continue to be interested in mixed species cover crops and particularly in grazing them when they are in rotation.
+Also of current interest is foliar feeding-particularly micro-nutrients, and that growers focused on soil health in the iPNW continue to be interested in mixed species cover crops and particularly in grazing them when they are in rotation.
 Leveraged benefits of this experience will be two-fold – through informing the development of outreach programming, and by reinforcing and building attendee’s professional network.
-The funded attendee is in the process of creating videos about microbially mitigated nutrient cycling and other key biological systems within the soil.
+The funded attendee is creating videos about microbially mitigated nutrient cycling and other key biological systems in the soil.

 The Wetland Training Institute’s Basic Wetland Delineation course offered both a self-paced online lecture series and two-day field practicum in the Marysville/Arlington area.
 Participants learned the technical guidelines for wetland delineations, including field indicators of hydrophytic vegetation, hydric soils, and wetland hydrology, as well as methods for making jurisdictional determinations and methods for applying to difficult situations.